top of page

 • grilled meat with rice

-• mushrooms or tofu with a strong sauce on the side
+• mushrooms, tofu, or simple proteins with sauce on the side

-• low-effort meals where the condiment has to carry the whole plate
+• low-effort meals where the condiment needs to carry the plate

 Chung Jung One Ssamjang Mixed Soy Bean Paste For Meat 0.37 LB (170g)